conan-io/conan-io.github.io/_posts/2021-03-31-Bintray-sunset-timeline.markdown

 ### April 25, 2021 - Maintenance - Conan Center Affected

-The DNS record for conan.bintray.com will be redirected to the new Conan Center Artifactory repository.
+A DNS change was made for ConanCenter.
 The specific time will be advertised on the [Conan Center status page](https://status.conan.io).

 ### April 26, 2021 - Maintenance - All Conan Repositories Affected